Orthodox Presbyterian Church: Immigration

 In 2006-2007, a study committee formed by the General Assembly created a report that concluded that "the church should never turn its back on fellow brothers and sisters in Christ, whether they are legally or illegally in the country.
 We should be willing to see to the spiritual and physical needs of anyone who comes to the church."
-The report nonetheless recommended that illegal immigrants "repent" of their illegal activity.
+The report nonetheless recommended that illegal immigrants repent of their illegal activity.

-Crime

-In 2019, Escondido Orthodox Presbyterian Church received media attention due to one of its members, John Earnest, perpetrating the Poway synagogue shooting.
-Its pastor, Zach Keele, condemned the shooting as an "act of evil."

 Governance

 The Orthodox Presbyterian Church has a Presbyterian polity.
 The offices of the church and corresponding duties can be found in the OPC Book of Church Order.